Trusted & Effective Criminal Defense Attorneys in Ada, OK

 - Arrest – The defendant is arrested and taken to jail.
 Usually within 48 hours of arrest, the person will appear in front of a judge for informal arraignment.

 - Informal Arraignment – At this stage, the judge tells the defendant the charges the state has alleged.
 Usually bond is set, although for serious felonies, there may be a special bond hearing.

 - Bond Hearing – The Court will determine whether the defendant is eligible to be released on bail and what amount bond should be set.

 - Preliminary Hearing – This is usually the first major hearing in a felony case.
-The State must prove that there is probable cause to believe that the defendant committed a crime.
+The State must prove there is probable cause to believe the defendant committed a crime.
 This hearing is conducted in front of a judge only; there is no jury.
-If the Court finds that there is probable cause to continue the case, then the defendant is "bound over for trial."
+If the Court finds there is probable cause to continue the case, then the defendant is "bound over for trial."